adg29/cursor-export/README.md

 - `index.js` - Core functionality for exporting chat history
 - `cli.js` - Command line interface implementation
 - `index.test.js` - Test suite

+### Notes

+- Node 14+ required.
+If you hit a dyld/ICU error with Homebrew’s Node on macOS, use `nvm use 24` and rerun.
+- Exports are written to `cursor-export-output/{html,markdown,json}`.

 ### Contributing